Application Guidelines

 The grantee is obliged to pay all the taxes according to the national legislation of the relevant country.
 All the project expenses (including co-funding) should be paid within the project timeframe: not earlier than the first day and not later than the last day of the project.
 Only economy class tickets and hotels are eligible to be paid from the grant for travel and accommodation expenses.
 The per diems are eligible for international travel only and should be calculated upon the fixed rates in the actual framework of EC-funded external aid.

-The justification of the co-funding (in line with the project budget) and overheads (7%) is not mandatory but encouraged in the final report.
+The justification of the co-funding (in line with the project budget) is mandatory.
+The justification of the overheads (7%) is not mandatory but encouraged.

-An Interim Report might be foreseen in the Grant Agreements for monitoring purposes.
-The Interim Report will require to submit a short narrative report on project activities and financial report for advance payment used.
-The justification of project expenditures at the interim stage can be required to be provided in certain cases.
+The Interim Report shall be submitted by the date specified in the Grant Agreement.
+The Interim Report will require to submit a short narrative report on project activities and financial report with the supporting financial documents for advance payment used.
 The interim advance payment (in case of the second payment order option) is made after approval of the Interim Report.

-Various audience and accessibility metrics shall be provided using data tools such as Google Analytics, Facebook Ads reports etc.
+Data on the audience in Belarus and other countries and accessibility metrics shall be provided using data tools such as Google Analytics, Facebook Ads reports etc.

 All project documentation (application, corresponding, reports) must be in English.